 Suicidal thoughts involve contemplating taking one’s own life, usually along with experiencing other symptoms of depression or behavioral changes.
 For many who have suicidal thoughts, depression results as a reaction to trauma or a series of tragic life events.
 (1) It’s also been found that drug and alcohol abuse can worsen depression and make suicide more likely.
 One large study involving more than 43,000 people in the U.S. found that, among those who are the most depressed, approximately 20 percent also have substance abuse problems involving illegal drugs, prescriptions and alcohol.

 Another surprising finding is that a high percentage of people with severe depression who might be at risk for suicide also display symptoms of other illnesses that might seem unrelated to mood changes.
-These include having stomach ulcers, IBS, speech disorders, arthritis and skin problems — which like depression or other mental health problems are actually rooted in high amounts of stress and inflammation.
+These include having stomach ulcers, IBS, speech disorders, arthritis and skin problems — which are actually rooted in high amounts of stress and inflammation.

 Sometimes having a serious illness, like a cognitive disorder or cancer, for example (or even very old age), can lead to depression and possibly suicidal behavior.
 And unfortunately, it’s a vicious cycle, because the more depressed and stressed someone gets, the more that person’s overall health continues to decline.

 Symptoms and Warning Signs Someone Is Having Suicidal Thoughts

 Many patients with major depression have the perception that they’re totally alone, there is no one to listen to them or understand their problems, and that it’s impossible to find their way back to a hopeful, happier place.